Conventional Arms Control : The way ahead

 - Hence the determination of our nations to ensure defence preparedness as a means of achieving the stability we seek.
 We will continue to ensure that our military forces are effective and up-to-date, in particular by:

 - continued compliance with the principle of shared risks and responsibilities and acceptance of the priorities essential to the strengthening of our defence capabilities;

 - provision of adequate defence expenditure, together with efforts to obtain the greatest return on our defence investment;

-- closer co-operation designed to remedy key ddeficiencies and, in this context, support for recent legislative and other initiatives designed to foster co-operation in the area of conventional armaments, especially research, development, production and procurement;
+- closer cooperation designed to remedy key deficiencies and, in this context, support for recent legislative and other initiatives designed to foster cooperation in the area of conventional armaments, especially research, development, production and procurement;

 - helping to meet the needs of the less advantaged Allies in strengthening their conventional defences, thus redressing important existing deficiencies.

 - It will be important that defence and arms control policies remain in harmony in order to ensure their complementary contribution to the security of the countries of the Alliance.
 In framing their negotiating proposals for conventional stability, the Allies will ensure that the continued requirement for deterrence and defence is not prejudiced; accordingly they will neither make nor accept proposals which would involve an erosion of the Allies' nuclear deterrent capability.

 - Security in Europe involves not just military, but also political, economic and, above all, humanitarian factors.
 We look forward to a Europe undivided, in which people of all states can freely receive ideas and information; enjoy their fundamental human rights; and determine their own future.